- About the Department

 Some of our particular strengths include: Irish literature throughout the colonial period and into the twenty-first century; American literature, 19th to 21st centuries; Old English literature and culture; Modernisms (Irish, American and British); contemporary poetry, especially avant-garde and women’s work; new and emerging research methods (Digital Arts Humanities, e-textualities, the new book history); Medieval and Renaissance writing in Britain and Ireland.

-The School is firmly embedded in local and regional culture and literature, as is evident from our widely-published research on Munster's rich traditions of fiction, poetry and theatre.
+The Department is firmly embedded in local and regional culture and literature, as is evident from our widely-published research on Munster's rich traditions of fiction, poetry and theatre.
 Among the themes explored are Spenser and related writing about English colonial settlement in 1590s Cork, and Elizabeth Bowen and Molly Keane's interrogation of the Anglo-Irish gentry heritage.
 We also produce state-of-the-art research on such diverse topics as Afro-Caribbean poets, Gothic novels, eco-criticism, and the life of the dead in medieval literature.